-Scope.
 Snowflake provides cloud computing solutions and associated services to businesses all over the world, acting as a data processor on behalf of those businesses.
 Snowflake’s Privacy Shield certification applies to the personal data that these businesses transfer to us from the European Union and Switzerland for the provision of our services, except where any of our agreements with those businesses stipulate a different adequacy mechanism recognized by the EU commission (e.g., the model clauses).
 Snowflake will comply with the Privacy Shield Principles agreed to by the U.S. Department of Commerce and the European Commission in respect of such personal data.
-The personal data types that our customers put into our services is at their discretion (subject to any limitations in our contracts) and we only processes it in accordance with their instructions (as set forth in those contracts, including the applicable Customer Data Processing Addendum, the current version of which is available at https://www.snowflake.com/legal/).
-Snowflake’s participation in the Privacy Shield does not apply to Snowflake’s human resources data or to any other personal data not described in this Privacy Shield Statement.
+The personal data types that our customers put into our services is at their discretion (subject to any limitations in our contracts) and we only process it in accordance with their instructions (as set forth in those contracts, including the applicable Customer Data Processing Addendum).
+Snowflake’s participation in the Privacy Shield also applies to Snowflake’s human resources data and internal business operations data from the EEA and Switzerland for which Snowflake is a controller.
+Snowflake’s participation in the Privacy Shield does not apply to any other personal data not described in this Privacy Shield Statement.

 To learn more about the Privacy Shield program, and to view our certification, please visit www.privacyshield.gov.

 Snowflake uses third party sub-processors to help us provide our services and those sub-processors may process personal data.
 Snowflake remains responsible and liable under the Privacy Shield Principles for our third party sub-processors as set forth in the Privacy Shield Principles.